dyninst/tools/dlsonic/README.md

 The full output is dumped to the `raw.txt` file in this case.

 ## Running on system-wide ELF files
-For this use the `runfulltest.sh` script (simply execute it).
-It will scan for ELF files in locations under `/usr/*` and then use the above utility to run against this list.
+For this use the `getsystemelffiles.sh` script (simply execute it) to generate a list.
+It will scan for ELF files in locations under `/usr/*` and output a file named `elf.files` with a list.
+Following this `dlsummary.py` can be used with this file as input to finish the test.

 ## Deep Dive

-### 1. Identifying dlopen, dlsym, dlvsym, and dlmopen calls.
+### 1. Identifying dlopen, dlmopen, dlsym, and dlvsym calls.
-The tool makes use of the dyninst call graph and finds determines calls to the abovementioned functions.
+The tool makes use of the dyninst call graph and finds determines calls to the above functions.
 This is done by finding all calls locations in the code and then checking for the call edge to a function in the PLT with the proper name.

 ### 2. Argument tracking for identified calls
 For each of the calls that we identify, we try to figure out some of the key arguments.
 More specifically, in case of `dlopen` and `dlmopen` the idea is to figure out the library path/name string.
 Similarly, for `dlsym` and `dlvsym`, the symbol string is of particular interest.
 This is also an area of future work.

-Currently we are only able to figure out any static string literals (being read from `.rodata`) while forming the arguments.
+Currently we can determine if an argument is a string literal based on it being in the .rodata section..
 This is not necessarily same as saying "a static string was passed" and is actually a larger set containing static string args and more.

 The approach goes as follows:
- - We figure out the argument register `reg` that is supposed to contain the argument of interest as per the position in the call.
+ - From the function signature of the architecture ABI we know the `reg` that contains the argument of interest.
  - Going back from the `call` instruction, we locate the last assignment made to `reg` and run backward slicing (with stack analysis enabled) on it.
  - The backward slicing returns a graph of assignments.
 We traverse this graph and find any string reads happening from the `.rodata` section.